open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 One way to update the client certificates is to simply create new key stores like explained above in the section 'Create key stores'.
 Once the new certificates are imported in the new key stores, you can change the URLs for those key stores in the 'dbconnector.yaml', see 'Set connector properties'.
 After saving the file the command line tool 'reloadconfiguration' needs to be run.

 #### Change existing key store
 The other way to rotate client related certificates is to add the new certificates to the existing stores.
 Due to the fact that the JDBC driver reloads the key stores for each new created connection itself, new connections will be configured with those too.
-Afterwards the old certificates can be removed with the command
+Afterwards, the old certificates can be removed with the command

 ```
 keytool -delete -alias mysqlcacert -keystore truststore
 ```

-Efficiently this means that after all connections reaches 'maxLifeTime' they will be replaced by connections with updated certificates.
+Effectively, this means that after all connections reached 'maxLifeTime', they will be replaced by connections with updated certificates.

-The disadvantage of this method is that you can't be sure that after 'maxLifeTime' passed all connections will have updated certificates.
-Keep in mind that there is no explicit logic involved by the Open Xchange server (yet).
+The disadvantage of this method is that you can't be sure that after 'maxLifeTime' passed, all connections will have updated certificates.
+Keep in mind that there is no explicit logic involved by the Open-Xchange server (yet).

 Therefore we recommend that after the old certificates were removed from the key stores a 'reloadconfiguration' is run.
-The Open Xchange server will discover the changes on the key stores and then trigger an explicit update of the connections.
+The Open-Xchange server will discover the changes on the key stores, and then trigger an explicit update of the connections.
 Advantages of the explicit reload are

 * all new created connections will be configured using the new certificates instantly
 * all idle connections will be destroyed and replaced by new connections